Poojani20/fitadventures/README.md

-npm i bcrypt --save (to hash password) npm i cors --save ( to directly connect the client and server) ng g s service/auth
+npm i bcrypt --save (to hash password) npm i cors --save ( to directly connect the client and server) ng g s service/auth npm i jsonwebtoken --save ( to get a token for the logging ) -->
- -->